 The potential of hydrogen energy

-The most abundant element on earth, hydrogen can have very strong clean energy credentials.
+The most abundant element in the universe, hydrogen can have very strong clean energy credentials.

 The future of resources